Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Stability of the ball

 (we will justify later that it is well-defined on $C^1(\bbS^{n-1})$).
 Indeed, formally, we have

 and, by symmetry,

-As is well-known, spherical harmonics are eigenfunctions for the Laplace-Beltrami operator on the sphere, and as we show, they are also eigenfunctions for the integral operators $\scrR_{G,\lambda}$.
+It is well-known that spherical harmonics of a given degree are eigenfunctions of the Laplace-Beltrami operator on the sphere.
+We show below that they are also eigenfunctions for the integral operators~$\scrR_{G,\lambda}$.
 In the end, to establish the stability of the ball, one needs only study the eigenvalues of the three operators, and deduce that the eigenvalues of the operator associated with the second variation of $\calF_{\gamma,G_\lambda}$ are all positive for large values of $\lambda$.